Cairo–Cape Town Highway: Colonial

 France had a rival strategy in the late 1890s to link its colonies from west to east across the continent, Senegal to Djibouti.
 Sudan and Ethiopia were in the way, but France sent expeditions in 1897 to establish a protectorate in southern Sudan and to find a route across Ethiopia.
 The scheme foundered when a British flotilla on the Nile confronted the French expedition at the point of intersection between the French and British routes, leading to the Fashoda Incident and eventual diplomatic defeat for France.

 Even though Egypt became independent in 1922, British influence was still strong enough for Cairo to be viewed as part of the British sphere of interest, and the idea of a road remained alive.
 After the Second World War, the British Empire disintegrated; Sudan was the next to become independent in 1956, putting an end to the colonial motivation of the dream.

-The first known attempt to drive a vehicle from Cape Town to Cairo was by a Captain Kelsey in 1913-14 but this came to an untimely end when he was killed by a leopard in Rhodesia.
+The first known attempt to drive a vehicle from Cape Town to Cairo was by a Captain Kelsey in 1913–14 but this came to an untimely end when he was killed by a leopard in Rhodesia.
 The first successful journey was the Court Treatt expedition of 1924 led by Major Chaplin Court Treatt and described by his wife Stella Court Treatt in Cape to Cairo (1927), which drove two Crossley light trucks leaving Cape Town on 23 September 1924 and arriving in Cairo on 24 January 1926.

 Post-colonial

 The idea was revived in the 1970s with the launch of the United Nations Economic Commission for Africa Trans-African Highway programme.
 UNECA first proposed the continental grid of nine road corridors in 1971 as a framework to boost trade and integration after independence.

-By the 2010s, most of the Cairo–Cape Town Highway was paved, but a critical missing link remained in central Tanzania.
-This was resolved with the completion of the Dodoma–Babati road project, a 251-kilometre section co-financed by the African Development Bank through the African Development Fund, the Japan International Cooperation Agency, and the Government of Tanzania.

-In the end a transnational partnership was mobilised to complete the project through collaboration between China, Japan, Tanzania, and a pan-African institution.
-The construction contractor was PowerChina.
+By the 2010s, most of the Cairo–Cape Town Highway was paved, with a final missing link remaining in central Tanzania.
+This was resolved with the completion of the 251-kilometre Dodoma–Babati road project, co-financed by the African Development Bank through the African Development Fund, the Japan International Cooperation Agency, and the Government of Tanzania, and constructed by PowerChina as part of a transnational partnership involving China, Japan, Tanzania, and a pan-African institution.
 The road was inaugurated in April 2018 by Tanzanian President John Magufuli and AfDB President Akinwumi Adesina.